Underneath the Arches (film)

 Underneath the Arches is a 1937 British comedy film directed by Redd Davis and starring Bud Flanagan, Chesney Allen, Stella Moya, Lyn Harding and Edmund Willard.
-Flanagan and Allen formed part of the comedy ensemble known as the Crazy Gang.
-It was made by Julius Hagen's Twickenham Studios as part of its ambitious production schedule following its abandonment of quota quickies.
+It was written by Alison Booth and H. Fowler Mear, and was made by Julius Hagen's Twickenham Studios.

 Synopsis

 Two down-on-their-luck Englishmen travel by ship to a South American country where they foil one revolution, and then accidentally start another.